VeraMendes/CS-Build-Week-2/day_4/DS_concepts.md

 Tell me about the coding you did during your last project?

 What are two main components of the Hadoop framework?
+HDFS (storage) and MapReduce (processing) are the two core components of Apache Hadoop.

 Explain how MapReduce works as simply as possible.
+The core idea behind MapReduce is mapping your data set into a collection of <key, value> pairs, and then reducing over all pairs with the same key.
+The overall concept is simple, but is actually quite expressive when you consider that: ...
+Almost all data can be mapped into <key, value> pairs somehow, and 2.

 How would you sort a large list of numbers?